Garage Dehumidifier Size

 • The garage doubles as a workshop

-• The garage is in a humid coastal or rainy climate
+• The space is in a humid coastal, rainy, or warm-weather climate

 • The door opens often during damp weather